Terms of Reference

 - Vice President Strategy, Finance and Marketing or delegate

 - Pro Vice-Chancellor (Aboriginal Leadership)

 - Chief People Officer or delegate

-- Executive Deans/Chief Executive or delegate - University College
+- Executive Deans/Chief Executive, College of Sciences and Engineering or delegate

 - Executive Director, Student Experience or delegate

 - Executive Director, Corporate Affairs or delegate